Level 3 Extended Diploma in Animal Management

 Will I need any specific resources, uniform and/or kit?

-UCM – Animal Management Hoodie – to be purchased upon enrolment
+• UCM Animal Management Hoodie – purchased at enrolment

 What are the days and hours of the course?